Back to Storyomi

 speaker: "text"Character dialoguesarah: "I'm scared."

-speaker (meta): "text"Dialogue with sprite or metasarah (sprite: worried): "I can't."
+speaker (expression): "text"Dialogue with sprite expressionsarah (worried): "I can't."

 ?
 "Label"Choice gate — player picks a branch?
 "What will you say?"